Oallen234/hand-in/README.md

-Hand-in 1 (by Feb 25, 16:59): Hand-in your project as git repository, including a README.md file.
-The repository should contain at least 3 HTML pages which are linked to each other.
-They must be styled using a variety of CSS rules (without framework).
-All pages should be responsive, using media queries and at least 2 breakpoints.

-📝 Hand-in 2/4 (Backend & Routing) by Mar 11, 16:59!: Hand-in your project containing a web backend with at least 3 different routes.
-At least one route should be dynamic, allowing users to access many different pages with different URLs handled by a single route function in the backend.

 This project is a website for Royal Spirit, a company specializing in alcoholic beverages.
 The purpose of this project is to showcase the company's products, provide information about events, and engage with the community.

-Current
-6 pages
+## Run project
+To run the project:
+- on local server 'npm run dev'
+- on deployed render.com site click 'Manuel Deploy'

+## Database
+-Connected to Atlas DB
+-Database contains information for products on each product page, Email's from the email list and User information

+## Technologies used
+Web application framework- Express

+## Pages (10 pages)
 Homepage
 4 product pages
-1 community page that intends to display events and social media content
+Community page that intends to display events and social media content Sign up and Login pages

-rn you can only access my dynamic routes using http://localhost:3000/use idk if you can open that but yeah.
-These pages are use, ful, les and ed ejs (files)
+Make a drink, edit the drink and display the drinks pages

 ## styles
 Substyles css refers to specific code related to the product pages.
 Navvy refers to css specific for the navigation bar.

-I have also created some templates for the navigation and waiting list.
+Templates are used to display the navigation bar, the filter, the bottom display section, the header information and waiting list.

 ## Work in Progress

 The following features are currently under development:
-- Waiting list functionality
 - Search bar functionality
-Tho both of these are forms that handle user data.

-I am working on a carousel which sort of works but still need to make the items clickable
+- Filter functionality
+- Allowing the user to edit and delete their account
+- The carousel on homepage that can scroll would like it to be clickable and have products in it.